zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 Double radians(Double number)
 ```

-**Note:** Before the SQL statement that uses the function you should add `set odps.sql.type.system.odps2=true;` for normal use of the new data type.
+**Note:** Before the SQL statement which uses the RADIANS function, add `set odps.sql.type.system.odps2=true;` to use the new data type function normally.

 **Usage:**